nunit/docs/docs/articles/nunit-analyzers/NUnit1002.md

 # NUnit1002

-## TestCaseSource should use nameof operator to specify target.
+## The TestCaseSource should use nameof operator to specify target.

 | Topic    | Value
 | :--      | :--